Lambdadeltaaa/electricity-bill-calculator/README.md

-# Electricity Bill Calculator
+# Electricity Bill Calculator (Malaysia, 4 Person)

+> ⚠️ Note: Mainly built for personal use only.
-A simple web app used for helping to calculate electricity bills on the go.
+> A simple web app used for helping to calculate electricity bills on the go, and may not be fully accurate.
-Mainly built for personal use only.
+> Use at your own risk.